-- 51. The Committee notes that legislation to prevent violence is abundant, including specific provisions in the Children and Adolescents Code, the Law against Domestic Violence and in the Penal Code against intra-familiar violence.
-However, the Committee is concerned that: - a) domestic violence and abuse of children, including sexual abuse constitute a serious problem and are on the rise in Honduras, i.e. every year more than 4,000 cases of child abuse and maltreatment are reported; - b) services for the physical and psychological support of victims of violence are insufficient. - 52.
+- 51. The Committee notes that legislation to prevent violence is abundant, including specific provisions in the Code on Children and Adolescents, the Law against Domestic Violence and in the Penal Code against violence within the family.
+However, the Committee is concerned that: - (a) Domestic violence and abuse of children, including sexual abuse, constitute a serious problem and are on the rise, with more than 4,000 cases of child abuse and maltreatment reported every year;

+- (b) Services for the physical and psychological support of victims of violence are insufficient. - 52.
 The Committee urges the State party to strengthen its efforts to prevent and combat ill-treatment of children within and outside the family and reinforce the mechanisms monitoring the extent of all forms of violence, injury or abuse, neglect, maltreatment or exploitation covered by article 19, including within the family, schools, in institutional or other care.
-The State party should also ensure that all children victims of violence have access to counselling and access to appropriate recovery and reintegration services.

-- 53. With reference to the UN Study on Violence against Children, the Committee recommends the State party to: - a.) take all necessary measures for the implementation of the overarching recommendations contained in the Report of the independent expert of the UN Study on Violence against children (A/61/299) while taking into account the outcome and recommendations of the Regional Consultation for Latin America held in Argentina from 30 May to 1 June 2005. - b.) use these recommendations as a tool for action in partnership with civil society and in particular with the involvement of children to ensure that every child is protected from all forms of physical, sexual and mental violence and to gain momentum for concrete and, where appropriate, time-bound actions to prevent and respond to such violence and abuse; - c.) seek technical cooperation in this respect from, inter alia, OHCHR, UNICEF and WHO.
+The State party should also ensure that all children victims of violence have access to counselling and access to appropriate recovery and reintegration services. - 53.
+With reference to the United Nations study on violence against children, the Committee recommends that the State party: - (a) Take all necessary measures for the implementation of the overarching recommendations contained in the report of the independent expert for the United Nations study on violence against children (A/61/299), while taking into account the outcome and recommendations of the Latin American Regional Consultation on Violence against Children, held in Buenos Aires from 30 May to 1 June 2005; - (b) Use these recommendations as a tool for action, in partnership with civil society and, in particular, with the involvement of children, to ensure that every child is protected from all forms of physical, sexual and mental violence and to gain momentum for concrete and, where appropriate, time-bound actions to prevent and respond to such violence and abuse: - (c) Seek technical cooperation in this respect from, inter alia, the Office of the High Commissioner for Human Rights, UNICEF and the World Health Organization.